C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 Then, the indivual component images can be put together to form a single component line and OCR can then be performed on this line.
 For this use:

-`OCRComponents(components)` This will then assign all the relevant component parameters: Components[n].componentType, .unichar, .terminalNo.
+`OCRComponents(components)` This will then assign all the relevant component parameters: `Components[n].componentType, .unichar, .terminalNo`.